Great American Cleanup

 Anyone can participate!
 Volunteers come from all walks of life: students, civic and non-profit organizations, individuals, community groups, sports teams and more.

-Registered participants have access to the online event toolkit and KTB affiliates receive cleanup supplies including: trash bags, recycle bags, gloves, and a banner.
+Registered participants have access to the online event toolkit and cleanup supplies including trash bags, hand sanitizer, and disposable gloves.

 March 1- May 31.